 Long before radio and television, novels were the greatest way for a person to explore the world from the comfort of their own home.
 From the Odyssey to Gulliver's Travels and onto Eat Pray Love and the Motorcycle Diaries - so often the best travel adventures are contained within the pages of your favourite novel.

 We're exploring the most popular travel locations from a selection of the greatest literature of our time.
-We'd also like to hear about your travel stories in the most beautiful parts of the world, so send us a comment on Facebook or drop it in the box below.

 The Lord of the Rings - New Zealand